 My mother didn’t see it like that.

-‘I want you home for Sunday lunch - not half-way around the world!’ she said.
+‘I want you home for Sunday lunch – not half-way around the world!’ she declared.

 Possibly the most intangible of the pillars of your life, ‘community’ is important in the sense that you need to feel some sense of engagement or connection with the world around you.